A Spectral Localization Method for Time-Fractional Integro-Differential Equations with Nonsmooth Data: Numerical Results

 \subsection{Homogeneous Problems with Nonsmooth Initial Values in 1-D and 2-D}

-\begin{example} Consider the homogeneous problem with nonsmooth initial value for problem (\ref{eq1.1}).
+\begin{example} Consider the homogeneous problem with nonsmooth initial values for problem (\ref{eq1.1}).
 In the 1-D case, the initial value is given by

-with source term $f(x,t)=0$.
+with source term $f(x,t)\equiv 0$.
 In the 2-D case, the initial value is taken as

-and the source term is $f(x,y,t)=0$. \end{example}
+and the source term is $f(x,y,t)\equiv 0$. \end{example}

 To evaluate the numerical performance, we use the numerical solution computed with \( N = 200 \) and \( h = 1/2^7 \) as the reference solution.
 The numerical results at \( t = 0.4 \) are presented in Tables \ref{tab.1}-\ref{tab.4} and Figures \ref{fig.ex2.1}.
-Additionally, Figures \ref{fig.ex2.2} and \ref{fig.ex2.3} illustrate the behaviors of reference solution at different times, which also confirm that the evolutionary behavior of the solution is influenced by the regularity of the initial condition, as discussed in the Solution Theory section.
-For a better observation of the solution's variation, in these two figures, the parameters are taken as $t_0 = 0.001$ and $\Lambda=1000$.
+Additionally, Figures \ref{fig.ex2.2} and \ref{fig.ex2.3} illustrate the behaviors of reference solution at different times, which also confirm that the evolutionary behavior of the solution is influenced by the regularity of the initial condition, as discussed in Subsection \ref{subsec:3.1}.
+It also indirectly indicates that our algorithm is capable of accurately capturing this instantaneous evolutionary process near $t=0$.
+For a better observation of the solution's variation, the parameters are taken as $t_0 = 0.001$ and $\Lambda=1000$ in these two figures.

 Tables \ref{tab.1} and \ref{tab.3}, along with Figure \ref{fig.ex2.1}, demonstrate that the CIM achieves spectral convergence and high accuracy in the temporal direction.
-Furthermore, Tables \ref{tab.2} and \ref{tab.4} confirm that the spatial convergence order of the proposed algorithm is \(\mathcal{O}(h^2)\) for various values of \(\alpha\) and \(\beta\).
+Furthermore, Tables \ref{tab.2} and \ref{tab.4} confirm that the spatial convergence order of the proposed algorithm is \(O(h^2)\) for various values of \(\alpha\) and \(\beta\).
 These results are in full agreement with the theoretical analysis established in Theorem \ref{thm3}.

 Moreover, compared with other algorithms, such as those in \cite{mahata2023nonsmooth}, our method attains superior precision.
 In particular, for the 2-D case, our algorithm delivers enhanced accuracy at a comparable spatial computational cost.
-Additionally, as evidenced by the comparison between Table \ref{tab.3} and Table \ref{tab.t=0.1}, the computational expense of our algorithm remains independent of the final time \(t\), since \(t\) is treated as a parameter. \textbf{\textit{This underscores a key advantage of our approach: it consistently maintains high accuracy even for problems with nonsmooth initial data.}}
+Additionally, as evidenced by the comparison between Tables \ref{tab.3} and \ref{tab.t=0.1}, the computational expense of our algorithm remains independent of the final time \(t\), since \(t\) is treated as a parameter. \textbf{\textit{This underscores a key advantage of our approach: it consistently maintains high accuracy even for problems with nonsmooth initial data.}}